JJLongoria/aura-helper-CLI/README.md

                                                         Type1:Object2" or "Type1:Object1:Item1" for example:  "Profile, PermissinSet" for retrieve all profiles and permission sets.
 "Profile:Admin" for retrieve the admin profile.
 "RecordType:Account:RecordType1" for  retrieve the RecordType1 for the object Account or "RecordType:Account" for retrieve all Record Types for Account.
+        -i | --include-org',                            With this option, you can retrieve the data from org and not only for local, but only retrieve the types that you have in your local.
         -o | --org-namespace                            If you choose include data from org, also you can choose if include all data from the org, or only the data from your org namespace.
         -c | --compress                                 Compress the retrieved files.